Harosheth Haggoyim: Chariot linchpin

 Among the more intriguing objects uncovered by the El-Ahwat dig is a small, round, bronze relief measuring about 2 cm. in diameter and 5 mm. thick.
 The bronze shows the "face of a woman wearing a cap and earrings shaped as chariot wheels."
 It was found inside a structure identified by the archaeological team as the “Governor’s House”.
 It is clear that the bronze was once the finial or end of an "elongated object" from which it had been broken off in antiquity.

 It has now been identified as a linchpin from the wheel of a war chariot belonging to a high-ranking person.
 It would have appeared on the side of a chariot in much the position as a modern hubcap.

 Zertal explained the significance of the discovery, “This identification enhances the historical and archaeological value of the site and proves that chariots belonging to high-ranking individuals were found there.
 It provides support for the possibility, which has not yet been definitively established, that this was Sisera’s city of residence and that it was from there that the chariots set out on their way to the battle against the Israelite tribes, located between the ancient sites of Taanach and Megiddo.”

 Valley of Jezreel

+Anson Rainey, offers an alternative etymology of the place name Harosheth Haggoyim.
+Specifically he proposes to translate "Harosheth" (the Hebrew root ḥ-r-sh) as 'farmland', or 'ploughed land'.
+Rainey argues that this 'farmland' is the broad, flat agricultural plain of the Jezreel Valley, situated directly between Taanach and Megiddo.

-Anson Rainey, on the basis of the place name ("farmland"), the need for lowland (rather than wooded hilly terrain) for chariots, and other records of military encampments in the area, places the chariot base in the Valley of Jezreel, between Taanach and Megiddo.
+Also he points out the need for lowland (rather than wooded hilly terrain) for chariots to manoeuvre and get ready for battle.
+In addition, some other records of military encampments in the area would indicate the chariot base location in the Valley of Jezreel, between Taanach and Megiddo.